uitml/springfield/docs/ml-course.md

 # Dockerfile

-To create a container you need to create a file called Dockerfile.
+To create a container image you need to create a file called Dockerfile.
 ```
 # Using lightweight Python image from Docker Hub as starting image
 FROM python:3.12-slim